 The online application for travel authorization to Europe will require the applicant to enter biometric passport information and travel details, as well as to answer some basic security questions.
-The process of applying for an ETIAS will be quick and easy for all eligible travelers.
+The process of applying for an ETIAS will be quick and easy for all eligible travellers.

-There will be no need to visit a consulate or embassy to obtain an ETIAS travel authorization nor will there be the need for unnecessary bureaucracy upon arrival.
+There will be no need to visit a consulate or embassy to obtain an ETIAS travel authorization, nor will there be the need for unnecessary bureaucracy upon arrival.
 Eligible citizens will already have been screened when registering for an ETIAS for Europe online.

 It is expected that applicants will quickly receive an approval notice for their ETIAS, which will be sent digitally to their individual email address.

-The future of the European Visa System
+The future of the EU Visa System

 Changes to the Visa Information System (VIS) will also make way for the implementation of the ETIAS program in 2022.
 The reforms are expected to allow easier and quicker access to databases containing visa applicant information.
 This will allow member states to more efficiently determine the applicant’s eligibility for an ETIAS travel authorization.